 This is the basic and cheapest option, ranging from $80-$120 and 12-15 mins in duration.
 Most of these are night-time flights to get the full effect of the strip, while some companies offer Daytime trips we find the strip is just so much more spectacular at night.

-The Trips are pretty simple, Take off from Macarran, head up the strip, taking in the bright lights of Las Vegas, Past the Stratosphere for a close look.
+The Trips are pretty simple, Take off from Harry Reid International, head up the strip, take in the bright lights of Las Vegas, and Past the Stratosphere for a close look.
 Loop around Downtown Las Vegas and head back down the strip to the Heliport.

 The whole thing takes about 12-15mins but you get to see pretty much all of Vegas, the strip is not huge and even at the reduced airspeeds the choppers fly, there really isn’t much else to see.

-So the FAA keeps the Helicopter traffic simple.
-Any Las Vegas Strip Tours ALL take the same route.
+So the FAA keeps Helicopter traffic simple.
+Any of the Las Vegas Strip Tours ALL take the same route.
 It does not matter which company you choose.
 They all head the same way.
-From McCarran, they head north with the strip on the left-hand side of the Chopper.
+From the airport, they head north with the strip on the left-hand side of the Chopper.
 At Downtown Vegas it’s a 180° turn and back down the opposite side of the strip, again with the strip to the left.

 See the problem?
 With the EC130 Helicopter layout, anyone in the front or back Left Seats is going to have a heck of a view.
 Those stuck in the Rear right-hand seats, well it’s pretty sh$$y!
 It is not as bad as you may fear, the Rear seats are elevated (Stadium Seating) above the front so you can see over the Pilot and front-seat passengers, but it’s not as cool and clear as from the front.
 You still get a great view of the Strip, but there is that nagging feeling of being shortchanged.
 You know you are just not getting as good an experience as the other guests!

-This is a cover as they KNOW they are shot changing couples or groups by stuffing them in the worst seats, The KNOW people are going to kick back and as such use the weight and balances computer argument.
-Sorry as a Private Piolet it doesn’t wash.
+This is a cover as they KNOW they are short-changing couples or groups by stuffing them in the worst seats, The KNOW people are going to kick back and as such use the weight and balances computer argument.
+Sorry, but as a Private Pilot, it doesn’t wash.
 The Choppers can easily handle any load configuration any set group of people is going to throw at them.
-Come on these are multi million$ Aircraft with a 1000hp Turbojet engine, you think they can’t handle a fat (or skinny) kid sat in the wrong place!
+Come on; these are multi-million$ Aircraft with a 1000hp Turbojet engine, you think they can’t handle a fat (or skinny) kid sitting in the wrong place?!

-There are a few ways around this, Maverick Private Hire is almost the same price as 4xpassengers. if there are 4 or more of you just hire the while Chopper!
-Sundance and Pallipan Let you reserve the front seats for $25 each, it’s a bit of a con, but if you want great seats guaranteed it’s the only way.
+There are a few ways around this, Maverick Private Hire is almost the same price as 4xpassengers.
+If there are 4 or more of you just hire the whole Chopper!
+Sundance and Pallipan let you reserve the front seats for $25 each, it’s a bit of a con, but if you want great seats guaranteed it’s the only way.
 YOU CANNOT CHOOSE between right and left in the rear!

 Grand Canyon Helicopter Tours